bosonprotocol/contracts/README.md

 ./go contracts:run
 ```

 This command starts up Ganache on a random port and migrates all contracts to the Ganache instance.
-The Ganache instance will remain running the the background, even though the command prompt is available.
+The Ganache instance will remain running in the background, even though the command prompt returns.
 The pid of the Ganache instance is written to a file in the run/pid directory.

-To stop the Ganache instance, run the folloing command:
+To stop the Ganache instance, run the following command:
 ```shell
 ./go ganache:stop
 ```

-If preferred by those who are familiar with Truffle and Ganache, Ganache can be started up manually in a terminal using the command (or other desired port):
+If preferred by those who are familiar with Truffle and Ganache, the standard Truffle and Ganache commands can be used.
+Ganache can be started up manually in a terminal using the command:
 ```shell
   node ./node_modules/.bin/ganache-cli --port 8545 --allowUnlimitedContractSize --acctKeys build/ganache/accounts-8545.json
 ```